Frequently Asked Questions

 What do you do to avoid hydrogen embrittlement?

 Hydrogen embrittlement has been a leading cause of bolt failure in the past, so we take extreme caution to make sure that every Doxsteel Fastener is as free of hydrogen as possible.
 Nickel-Cobalt is an alloy that doesn’t generate hydrogen in its reduction process.
 That means that no matter how long the coating is in service or how much it oxidizes, it will not induce hydrogen and cause embrittlement.
 Due to its high melting point, the coating can also be used in more extreme temperatures that other coatings can’t go, such as manholes in heat exchanges, without the risk of liquid and solid metal embrittlement.
-Finally, we have designed additives for our electroplating bath which reveal hydrogen bubbles and draw them to the surface to be released, and bake out any remaining hydrogen in our fasteners for a minimum of eight hours.
+Finally, we have designed additives for our electroplating bath which reveal hydrogen bubbles and draw them to the surface to be released, and bake out any remaining hydrogen in our fasteners.
 To make sure that our process stays as free of hydrogen as possible, we evaluate it every 30 days using the ASTM F519 Standard Test Method for Mechanical Hydrogen Embrittlement Evaluation of Plating/Coating Processes and Service Environments.